vippsas/vipps-login-api/vipps-login-api.md

 while the filled lines need to be implemented by the merchant.

 1. Merchant backend generates an [OpenID authentication flow authorization URI](#oauth-20-authorize).
-   The URI is communicated to the merchant app
+   The URI is communicated to the merchant app.
 2. Merchant app uses the URI to initiate Vipps Login in an external browser that is opened within the app, see the [specification](#using-vipps-login-in-native-applications) for details.
-3. Vipps Login will open the Vipps app if required.
+3. Vipps Login will open the Vipps app, if required.
-   (if the user is remembered in the browser the user will be authenticated directly
+   (If the user is remembered in the browser, they will be authenticated directly
-    * the user will then be on step 6 below)
+    and they will then be on step 6 below).
 4. Vipps app opens the deep link `app_callback_uri` parameter after the user has approved the login.
 5. Merchant app handles the link in one of two ways:
    * Display the same browser instance that was created in 1.